 Transition Learning Center (TLC) -- No make-up time will be scheduled for the TLC program.
 The last day of TLC classes will be Thursday, June 6.
 And, there are no changes to the daily schedule.

 There will be no changes to our Class of 2019 graduation dates.
 (Two Rivers’ graduation is still June 5; the TLC celebration is June 6; and Mount Si High School’s graduation is June 7.)
 There will also be no changes to Spring Break, April 8-12.

 The solution described above ensures Snoqualmie Valley students can recoup instructional time during the school year when learning time is most effective.
 At the same time, it works to minimize any disruption to the Mount Si High School construction schedule, which continues on time and on budget, to serve students next September.

-If we miss more time due to weather related issues, the district will again consider all options.
+If we miss more time due to weather related issues, or if we receive new information from OSPI regarding our waiver requests, the district will again consider all options.

 We want to again thank our families and staff for their patience and flexibility during the recent snowstorms.
 We understand the strain that unexpected school closures can cause, and because of that, we never make those decision unless absolutely necessary for the safety of our students, staff and families.
 We realize too that the changes resulting from the make-up plan may present additional challenges.
 Please know that we appreciate your understanding.